7 Spiritual Books About Angels

 The author talks about exorcisms, prayers, the serpent of conjunction, spells for manufacturing, use of magic, carpets, invocation for love, angels to work with for love, conjugation of the sword, mystical seals, death invocation, and conjugation of good spirits.
 So, this book has a lot of information and some nice artwork.

-The artwork is not in color, but it tells you where it comes from and what it depicts.
-Then you also sometimes get some symbols throughout the book that relate to the angels.
+The artwork is not in color but tells you where it comes from and what it depicts.
+Then, you also sometimes get some symbols throughout the book that relate to the angels.
 The author also gives you symbols for the angels and the different stars, planets, and energies.
 He talks to you about positive and negative angels, as well as the archangels, the regular angels, the serifs, and the virtues.
 So, the book is jam-packed and full of information.
 I enjoyed the pencils at the back and all the information.

 A Dictionary of Angels